CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ``MainWindow`` class provides a main application window and it has its own layout in which you can include toolbars ([QToolBar](https://doc.qt.io/qt-6/qtoolbar.html), menus [QMenuBar](https://doc.qt.io/qt-6/qmenubar.html), status bars [QStatusBar](https://doc.qt.io/qt-6/qstatusbar.html), and dockable widgets [QDockWidgets](https://doc.qt.io/qt-6/qdockwidget.html).

-These features serve as the basis for an application.

 For more details, you can refer to the official Qt documentation [MainWindow](https://doc.qt.io/qt-6/qmainwindow.html#details)

 ### Windows

+A window is a widget that is not embedded in a parent widget.
-If an application requires additional windows that do not block the main window, these are generated as non-parent ``QWidget`` instances.
+When an application requires additional windows, which do not block the main window, they can be generated as non-parent ``QWidget`` instances.
-These are used for tasks that happen in parallel over long-running processes such as displaying graphs or document editing.
+These are used for parallel tasks that take place in long-running processes, such as displaying graphs or editing documents.

 ### Widgets

-<span style="color: red">In computer science a *Widget* is a shortened form of “window gadget”.</span>
-A widget is an element of interaction, such as a button, or a container for other widgets, as panels or tabs.

-"Widgets are the primary elements for creating user interfaces in Qt.
-Widgets can display data and status information, receive user input, and provide a container for other widgets that should be grouped together.
-A widget that is not embedded in a parent widget is called a window." (https://doc.qt.io/qt-6/qtwidgets-index.html)
+Widgets are the main elements for creating a UI in Qt.
+They can present data and updated information, receive user input (mouse, keyboard, and other events from the window system), and provide a container for grouping other widgets.

-The ``QWidget`` class is the fundamental class for creating interfaces in Qt, it receives events from the window system, and renders its representation on the screen.
+``QWidget`` is the fundamental class in Qt that provides the capability to handleuser input events and renders its representation on the screen.
-A widget can provide a container for grouping other widgets, and if it is not embedded in a parent widget, it becomes a window.

-"The QWidget class provides the basic capability to render to the screen and to handle user input events.
-All UI elements that Qt provides are either subclasses of QWidget or are used in connection with a QWidget subclass.
-To create custom widgets, subclass QWidget or a suitable subclass and reimplement the virtual event handlers."
+All UI elements provided by Qt are subclasses of QWidget or are used in connection with a QWidget subclass.

+You can define your own custom widgets by creating a QWidget or a suitable subclass, and reimplement the virtual event handlers.

+There are top-level and child widgets.
+The first one is a widget without a parent and it is an independent window.
+The second one is a non-window widget, which is displayed within its parent widget.
+Most widgets in Qt are mainly useful as child widgets.

+For more details, you can refer to the official Qt documentation [QWidget](https://doc.qt.io/qt-6/qwidget.html).

 ### Layouts